US Withholding Tax - 871(m)

 This area of our site contains important information about our Terms and Policies, Disclaimer, Risk Warning, Pricing and Fees and more.
 Please read these documents carefully before you open a trading account with us.

-Due to new tax regulations under U.S. code section 871(m), there have been changes to the way U.S. equity dividend adjustments paid to clients on spread bets and CFDs on shares in U.S. incorporated companies, certain ETFs and indices, are taxed.
+Due to new tax regulations under U.S. code section 871(m), there have been changes to the way U.S. equity dividend adjustments paid to clients on CFDs on shares in U.S. incorporated companies, certain ETFs and indices, are taxed.

 For the majority of City Index customers, you are not required to take any further action.
 However, please ensure you read the information below and take any necessary actions to ensure that the appropriate tax treatment is applied to your account.